waterbycounty

 What is the water quality in Onondaga County, New York?

 Onondaga County, New York has a drinking-water quality grade of C with a score of 54.0/100, based on EPA SDWIS compliance data.
 The county has 68 health-based drinking water violations over the past 5 years.
-Watershed health, monitoring records, and live streamflow are reported separately on this page.
+Watershed health, monitoring records, and streamflow snapshots are reported separately on this page.

 Are there any water violations in Onondaga County?